Published: 13:28, June 25, 2026 | Updated: 19:33, June 25, 2026

-Crocodile found in crowded housing block in HK raises safety concerns
+Crocodile found in crowded housing block, woman arrested

 By Jessica Chen in Hong Kong